dbos-inc/dbos-docs/docs/tutorials/using-typeorm.md

   user_dbclient: 'typeorm'
 ```

-The testing runtime can be used to invoke Operon methods directly, or exercise handlers:
+The testing runtime can be used to invoke methods directly, or exercise handlers:
 ```javascript
   testRuntime.invoke(KVController, readUUID).readTxn("oaootest"),
   const response = await request(testRuntime.getHandlersCallback()).get('/');